zainakhalil/zainakhalil/README.md

 # Hi, I’m Zaina Khalil 🌍

-I’m a **Data Science student at UIC** (CS concentration) passionate about using data, language, and technology to create meaningful impact.
-My work spans **fine-tuning transformer models for financial risk analysis**, **cleaning and modeling large-scale datasets**, and exploring **satellite intelligence with foundation models**.

-Alongside studies, I serve as a **Senior Peer Mentor** and **President of Islamic Relief @ UIC**, blending technical skills with leadership and community engagement.
-For me, data isn’t just numbers—it’s about asking *who benefits* and *what changes* when insights turn into action.
+I’m a Data Science student at UIC with a curiosity for patterns in language, behavior, and data.
+I love exploring how technology can make systems clearer and help communities thrive.
+My work ranges from cleaning and modeling complex datasets to applying machine learning and NLP to solve practical problems.

-Outside of code, I enjoy experimenting in the kitchen 🍴, traveling ✈️, and exploring the intersections of culture, faith, and language 🕌.
+When I’m not coding, I’m usually experimenting in the kitchen 🍴, traveling ✈️, or thinking about the connections between culture, language, and faith 🕌.
+I care about who benefits from data and what changes it can make, whether that’s through research, mentorship, or community initiatives.

 ---